Nammane Yuvarani: Plot

-Pranam has grown up.
+Seven years later, Pranam has grown up.
 While finding Ani and Meera, the family confronts a girl named Ganga.
 Immediately Pranam falls in love with her, proposes to her and the marriage takes place after a lot of ruckus created by Kalpana and Navya.
 Later, Kalpana creates problems which makes the family members angry with Ganga.
 Pranam and Ganga now are separated.
 Ganga goes to her village where she encounters another enemy, Raje Gowda.
 With help of Ahalya, Ganga and Pranam reunite and Ganga confesses her love to Pranam.
 Annoyed, Pranam admonishes Ganga for manipulating the family into believing that they consummated their marriage.
 However, Ganga's grandmother notices him shouting at her.
 After a couple of episodes, problems arise where Pranam begins to suspect and dislike Ganga, creating a rift between them.
 Ganga's humiliation makes her come at a decision to leave the house.
 After efforts by Ahalya and Saketh, both of them reunite.
 Ganga comes with a plan to trap Kalpana by disguising herself at her home.
 She reveals to Kalpana that she has broken her ties with the Rajguru family and watches her intentions.

 After arresting Kalpana, the Rajgurus hire a detective to search her home.
 They are startled to find Meera's diary which makes Saketh emotional.
 They get a clue that their baby is alive and hire a detective in search of her.
 Will the Rajgurus finally unite with the long-lost Meera, Aniket and their baby?

 With help of Arun, Saketh is able to retrieve his daughter, Kinnari.
 His daughter comes to Rajguru family and Ahalya is overwhelmed to find her child back.
 Kinnari is not able to develop a good relation with her father and stays away from him.
 Ahalya even keeps her child away from Saketh in many episodes.

 In a series of events, Meera's diary is burnt to ashes, while Ganga suspects that it has been done by someone knowingly.
 Kinnari gets closer to his father, Saketh with help of Pranam.
 Ganga makes her wish to bail out Kalpana from the prison to Saketh, and he follows her wish.
 In a series of events, Kalpana absconds her house far.
 Ganga notices Kinnari's photograph with her grandfather, Shankar Murthy (Ahalya's father) and confronts Ahalya.
 Later, Rajgurus find a threatening letter about the danger on Kinnari.
 Ahalya decides to send her to boarding school back.
 As Ganga takes her to the school, she is surprised to know that Kinnari was already in the school before hand.
 What is Ahalya hiding from the family about Kinnari's past?